Our Caring Teams help meet the practical and spiritual needs of the community.

 The Hope Clothes Closet

 The Hope Clothes Closet serves those from the surrounding communities by providing them with high-quality every day seasonal clothing.
-Anyone in need is welcome to visit on Thursdays, 1-3 p.m.
+All are welcome to visit on Tuesdays and Thursdays, 1-3 p.m.
 Clothes are provided free of charge.

-Clothing donations are also accepted on Tuesdays, 1-3 pm.
+Clothing donations are also accepted during the above hours.
 Please call the church office at 706-896-2281 before bringing your donations as there are times when only specific items are accepted.